-If you have customers abroad, you might want to send invoices in their local language or currency.
-Not only does this show that you’re willing to go the extra mile for your clients, but it also helps your customer understand the invoice and the costs involved, minimising the risk of confusion and misinterpretation.
+If you have customers abroad, you might want to consider invoicing in another currency or translating your invoices into a foreign language.
+Not only does this show that you’re willing to go the extra mile for your clients, it also helps your customers understand the invoice and the costs involved, therefore minimising the risk of confusion and misinterpretation.

 Whichever language you invoice in, you should always make sure your invoice complies with legal regulations.
 To be considered a legal document, every invoice you send should contain the following information:

 - A unique invoice number

 - The date the invoice was issued